emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 ===============

 - Make sure to use bitcode-aware *llvm-ar* instead of *ar* (which may discard code). *emmake* and *emconfigure* set the AR environment variable correctly, but a build system might incorrectly hardcode *ar*.
+-
+	The compilation error ``multiply defined symbol`` indicates that the project has linked a particular static library multiple times.
+The project will need to be changed so that the problem library is linked only once.

-- If you get ``multiply defined symbol`` errors when statically linking bitcode files, use ``llvm-nm`` to see which symbols are defined in each bitcode file.
-You may need to change how your project links libraries to avoid linking in a library more than once.
-For example use the "pseudo" :ref:`dynamic linking <building-projects-dynamic-linking-workaround>` approach above to ensure that libraries are linked only once, in the final build stage.
+	.. note:: You can use ``llvm-nm`` to see which symbols are defined in each bitcode file.

+	One solution is to use the :ref:`building-projects-dynamic-linking-workaround` approach described above.
+This ensures that libraries are linked only once, in the final build stage.